 The results of this HPSI system unreliability study are summarized in this section.
 Of particular interest is any statistically significant^a increasing trends.
-In this update, no statistically significant increasing or decreasing trends were identified in the HPSI unreliability results.
+In this update, highly statistically significant decreasing trends were identified in both the HPSI system start-only unreliability and 8-hour mission unreliability for the most recent 10-year period.

-The industry-wide HPSI start-only and 8-hour mission basic event group importance were evaluated:

-- In the Start-Only case-the leading contributor to HPSI system unreliability is the HPSI Pumps group of basic events followed by the Suction, Cooling, and HPSI Injection groups. - In the 8-Hour Mission case-the leading contributor to HPSI system unreliability is also the HPSI Pumps group of basic events followed by the Suction, Cooling, and HPSI Injection groups.
+The industry-wide HPSI start-only and 8-hour mission basic event group importance were evaluated.
+For both start-only and 8-hour mission, the leading contributor to HPSI system unreliability is the Suction group of basic events followed by the HPSI Pump and Cooling groups.

-^a Statistically significant is defined in terms of the "p-value."
+Statistically significant is defined in terms of the "p-value."
 A p-value is a probability indicating whether to accept or reject the null hypothesis that there is no trend in the data.
 P-values less than or equal to 0.05 indicate that we are 95% confident that there is a trend in the data (reject the null hypothesis of no trend.)
-By convention, we use the "Michelin Guide" scale: p-value < 0.05 (statistically significant), p-value < 0.01 (highly statistically significant); p-value < 0.001 (extremely statistically significant).
+By convention, we use the "Michelin Guide" scale: p-value < 0.05 (statistically significant); p-value < 0.01 (highly statistically significant); p-value < 0.001 (extremely statistically significant).